zoonoo/azure-docs.ko-kr/articles/connectors/connectors-create-api-onedriveforbusiness.md

 <properties
-pageTitle="비즈니스용 OneDrive | Microsoft Azure"
+pageTitle="OneDrive for Business | Microsoft Azure"
-description="Azure 앱 서비스로 논리 앱을 만듭니다. 비즈니스용 OneDrive에 연결하여 파일을 관리합니다. 파일에 대해 업로드, 업데이트, 가져오기 및 삭제와 같은 다양한 작업을 수행할 수 있습니다." services="logic-apps" documentationCenter=".net,nodejs,java" authors="msftman" manager="erikre" editor="" tags="connectors" />
+description="Create Logic apps with Azure App service.
+Connect to OneDrive for Business to manage your files.
+You can perform various actions such as upload, update, get, and delete on files." services="logic-apps"
+documentationCenter=".net,nodejs,java"
+authors="msftman"
+manager="erikre"
+editor=""
+tags="connectors" />